billroy/bitlash-commander/README.md

 - xy sliders
 	- BUG: update channel can't handle xvalue, yvalue
-	- bug: slide position isn't right on page initialization
-	- bug: slides move to center on drag
 	- recenter after command
 		- rename to "returnto" and use the value provided as the reset point
 		- easing instead of one big jump